Optimizing for Strategy Diversity in the Design of Video Games: Omitted proofs

 \begin{claim} Let $0 < t_{j_1} < \ldots < t_{j_{m+1}}$ with $j_1<\cdots<j_{m+1}$, we have

 \end{claim}

 \begin{proof} The matrix on the left of \cref{eq:sign} can be obtained from the matrix on the right through a series of linear operations.
-First we multiply exactly $\lfloor \frac{m}{2}\rfloor$ rows by -1 (row 2, 4, 6, $\ldots$), this multiplies the determinant by $(-1)^{\lfloor \frac{m}{2}\rfloor}$.
+First we multiply exactly $\lfloor \frac{m}{2}\rfloor$ rows by -1 (if $m$ is odd, row 2, 4, 6, $\ldots$; if $m$ is even, row 1, 3, 5, $\ldots$), this multiplies the determinant by $(-1)^{\lfloor \frac{m}{2}\rfloor}$.
 Then we multiply the first row by $M$ and add it to these rows.
 This last operation does not change the determinant. \end{proof}